cmoose/segan/README.md

   - This will build a `segan-1.0-SNAPSHOT.jar` in folder `target`

 ## segan config file
 To make life easier, we've created a yaml configuration file containing all options available to preprocessing, processing, and reprocessing in segan.
-The file is located in `script/segan_config.yaml`.
+The file is located in `script/segan_config.yaml.template`.
+Prior to running any scripts, rename this file to segan_config.yaml.
 Currently, it is only used by the python driver, not segan itself.

 ## Preprocessing
 Segan supports preprocessing your text, which builds a vocabulary file, plus counts of tokens needed for running the models.
 Segan requires your text to be in one of two possible formats: